Taking The Profit Out Of Killing 'Net Neutrality' - Slashdot

 I don't think they'll throttle traffic down...
 I'll think they'll say "your monthly cap is 2/5/10GB... and you can pay $10 per month for 50 extra GB of access to video streaming (Netflix, Hulu, YouTube)".
 So using a VPN will just affect your basic cap...

-How did this blatent ad get on slashdot (Score:3)
+How did this blatent ad get on slashdot (Score:5, Interesting)

 There is not information here, no news, nothing funny just a blatant add for a company with a really expensive and really dubious sounding VPN.
 I view slashdot as my source of all news that is not fake.
 What went wrong here. @cowboy_neil - we need answers.